 Having a good exhibition stand that attracts visitors’ attention and enables you to stand out from the crowd is paramount to achieving a good ROI from a trade show.
-So, what makes a good exhibition stand?
+So, how do you make a good exhibition stand?

-The following 10 elements are what makes a good trade stand:
+The following 10 activities will help you to make a good trade show stand:

 - Set goals